PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 04:45:25
+Last updated: 2024-04-10 04:46:36
-Random Quote: We are smart.
-And idiots are banging all the time.
-We can learn how to do it, too. - Fabiola Torres
+Random Quote: Droids are not good or bad.
+They are neutral reflections of those who imprint them. - Kuiil